21 Easy and Unexpected Living Room Decorating Ideas

 Design firm Massucco Warner Miller introduced a statement mirror in the living room.
 Not only does it serve as a focal point in the space, but the reflective surface bounces light around the room.

 Perk Up a Bare Wall

 Bring the outside in with pieces that takes you to the beach, just as blogger Camille Styles did in her chic living room.
-"To create that ambiance, I place shells and coral dot every surface and most of the art on the walls reflects some far-flung beach locale.”
+"To create that ambiance, I place shells and coral on every surface, and most of the art on the walls reflects some far-flung beach locale.”

 See more tips in 3 Stylish and Simple Ways to Dress Up Your Walls.